 Here’s an idea for men: Rather than buying your partner things you’d like yourself, try thinking about what they might like.
 This may, of course, entail you actually observing your other half for a bit, but the dividends of this simple exercise are huge, not just in terms of their appreciation of your selflessness but also by way of a scintilla of lightening within your own black heart.

 Best of all, it may allow you to use the line: ‘I got the missus one of those new LED make-up mirrors from John Lewis.
-You should have seen her face light up.’
+You should have seen her little face light up!’

-Of course, if you get stuck, there are always Deserter T-shirts.
+Of course, if you get stuck, there is always Deserter swag or now, our book.
+Go on, treat someone, especially yourself.

 With each year that passes, scouring the Radio Times with a marker pen to plan your holiday viewing holds less allure.
 No-one can survive on a visual diet of Christmas specials, round-ups of the year and The Snowman.

 Instead, take the opportunity to hole up with a box set of one of those shows you missed that everyone was talking about.
 Where do they find the time?
-Pour a large one, stick on Hannibal or Fargo and catch up with the rest of humanity.
+Pour a large one, stick on Stranger Things or Get Shorty and catch up with the rest of humanity.
 Hopefully, The Good Wife knows about not Waking the Dad.

 Yes, we all tend to overdo it at Christmas, and sure, we all feel maybe we should do something about it afterwards, but the real Deserter knows that the traditional January abstinence is a mug’s game.
 If ever there was a month in which you need the warming succour of booze, it’s January.
 Plus, of course, the pubs are all nice and quiet again.